 Customers definitely provide valuable feedback and insights.
-But, entrepreneurs must go beyond initial feedback and validate their ideas by sampling larger populations of actual buyers, making to certain to ensure that there is a market for your idea.
+But, entrepreneurs must go beyond initial feedback and validate their ideas.
+This is done by sampling larger populations of actual buyers, making certain to ensure that there is a market for your idea.

 Let’s go back and revisit Better Place.

 The biggest mishap that the company experienced was the far-off projections it made from how much to charge for each car to when it would arrive on the market.